leopold-weidner/DBDIpy/README.md

 Remember to set the ``ppm_window`` parameter according to the resolution of you mass spectrometric system.

-We now can inspect the aligned data, eg. by running:
+We now can inspect the aligned data, e.g. by running:

 ```python
 specs_aligned.describe()
 specs_aligned.info()
 ```

 Likewise, ``specs_aligned.isnull().values.any()`` will give us an idea if there are missing values in the data.
-These cannot be handled by successive DBDIpy functions and most machine learning algorithms so we need to impute them.
+These cannot be handled by successive DBDIpy functions and most machine learning algorithms, so we need to impute them.

 ### 2. Imputation of missing values